Virginals

-The virginals (or virginal) is a keyboard instrument of the harpsichord family.
+The virginals is a keyboard instrument of the harpsichord family.
 It was popular in Europe during the late Renaissance and early Baroque periods.

 Description

-A virginal is a smaller and simpler rectangular or polygonal form of harpsichord with only one string per note running more or less parallel to the keyboard on the long side of the case.
+A virginal is a smaller and simpler, rectangular or polygonal, form of harpsichord.
+It has only one string per note, running more or less parallel to the keyboard, on the long side of the case.
 Many, if not most, of the instruments were constructed without legs, and would be placed on a table for playing.
 Later models were built with their own stands.

 Mechanism

-The mechanism of the virginals is identical to the harpsichord's, in that its wire strings are plucked by plectra mounted in jacks.
+The mechanism of the virginals is identical to the harpsichord's, in that its wire strings are plucked by a set of plectra, mounted in jacks.
 Its case, however, is rectangular or polygonal, and the single choir of strings—one per note—runs roughly parallel to the keyboard.
-The strings are plucked either near one end, as with the harpsichord, or, in the case of the muselar, nearer the middle, producing a more flute-like tone reduced in upper harmonics.
+The strings are plucked either near one end, as with the harpsichord, or in the case of the muselar, nearer the middle, producing a more flute-like tone that's reduced in upper harmonics.

 Etymology

 The origin of the name is obscure.
 It may derive from the Latin virga meaning a rod, perhaps referring to the wooden jacks that rest on the ends of the keys, but this is unproven.
 Another possibility is that the name derives from the word virgin, as it was most commonly played by young women, or from its sound, which is like a young girl's voice (vox virginalis).
-A further view is that the name derives from the Virgin Mary as it was used by nuns to accompany hymns in honour of the Virgin.
+A further view is that the name derives from the Virgin Mary, as it was used by nuns to accompany hymns in honour of the Virgin.

 In England, during the Elizabethan and Jacobean eras, any stringed keyboard instrument was often described as a virginals, and could equally apply to a harpsichord or possibly even a clavichord or spinet.
 Thus, the masterworks of William Byrd and his contemporaries were often played on full-size, Italian or Flemish harpsichords, and not only on the virginals as we call it today.
 Contemporary nomenclature often referred to a pair of virginals, which implied a single instrument, possibly a harpsichord with two registers, or a double virginals (see below).